c43721/rgl-api/README.md

 # Support this Project

 You may back me on my [Patreon](https://www.patreon.com/c43721).
 Direct sponsorship of this project can be discussed on Discord (24#7644) or by another medium.

+# Contributing

+Before contributing, please make sure no one else has stated against your proposal.
+Otherwise, make a Pull Request detailing your proposal and any relevant code changes.
+If you are committing code, try to create test cases, as going foward we'd like to have stable tests.

 # License